 Shoulder straps (7) are contoured, well-padded and very comfortable, covered by a 3D air-mesh.
 As usual, you have load lifter straps (1) on the shoulder straps.
 The sternum strap is adjustable and with a safety whistle on it.

 The padding on the back is wonderful, contoured and profiled, and with airflow channels which run both vertically and horizontally.

 You have the Vari-Quick torso adjustment which is simple, based on velcro tabs.
 It is so nicely designed that you can modify it in the range from 10 to 17 inches (25 -43 cm) in total.
 It is therefore obvious that the pack grows with the kid as you can see in its description.

-So this is a design which will allow the kid to use it for many years, and it is so durable that kid after kid can use it.
+So this is a design that will allow the kid to use it for many years, and it is so durable that kid after kid can use it.
 We have Deuter packs, my main pack is Deuter and it is shown in various photos fork my climbs within this site.
-I have been using it from 2003, no signs of wear and tear at all.
+I have been using it since 2003, no signs of wear and tear at all.

 The hip belt (4) is anatomic and with bi-laminate foam, designed for comfort and flexibility.
 Pivoting hip fins (5) are designed to follow body movements.
 They can be removed for weight reduction.